 GST is the newly implemented tax structure of India.

-Goods and Services Tax is intended to replace all the indirect taxes levied on goods and services by the Centre and States currently.
+Goods and Services Tax aims to replace all the indirect taxes levied on goods and services by the Centre and States currently.

 Hailed as one of the biggest tax reforms of the country, the Goods and Services Tax (GST) subsumes many indirect taxes which were imposed by Centre and State such as excise, VAT, and service tax.
 It is levied on both goods and services sold in the country.